skyrimunificationproject/skyrimunificationproject.github.io/final.markdown

 Scroll down to `ExperienceMutagenPatcher` and click the + button.
 The patcher will be added to the list, will say 'Compiling' on the right side which should turn to 'Ready'.

+If the patcher shows a red dot for an error, make sure a Project is selected, and it is set to last successful run.

 Do the same for:
 ~~~
 AOSISCSoundPatcher